From Charts to Code: A Hierarchical Benchmark for Multimodal Models: Experiments

-\textbf{Scaling Open-Source Backbones: } In Tab.~\ref{tab:level2main}, Qwen2.5-VL-72B reaches 71.89 ER with strong code-level, yet figure-level is only 0.1437; InternVL-3-38B shows 61.51 ER and similar code-level strength (Layout 0.9406, Type 0.9216), but figure-level remains 0.1205.
-This contrasts with proprietary models’ $\sim$90\% ER and still-low figure-level ($\approx$0.18--0.22), underscoring that fidelity, not executability, is the persistent gap.
-These result shows \textbf{larger open-source backbones close part of the execution gap on level 2, but figure-level fidelity gains are modest}.
+\textbf{Scaling Open-Source Backbones: } In Tab.~\ref{tab:level2main}, Qwen2.5-VL-72B reaches 74.55 ER with strong code-level, yet chart-level is only 16.69; InternVL-3-38B shows 69.80 ER and similar code-level strength (Base-Score 56.74, LLM-Score 56.98), but chart-level remains 13.32.
+This contrasts with proprietary models’ $\sim$90\% ER and still-low chart-level ($\approx$17.43--33.41), underscoring that fidelity, not executability, is the persistent gap.
+These result shows \textbf{larger open-source backbones close part of the execution gap on level 2, but chart-level fidelity gains are modest}.